1231-arisa/AIstylist/README.md

 ## 🙏 Acknowledgments

-- OpenAI for GPT-4o and DALL-E APIs
+- OpenAI for GPT-4o and gpt-image-1 APIs
 - Stripe for payment processing
 - OpenWeatherMap for weather data
 - The open-source community for various libraries